-An ion is an atom or group of atoms that have more electrons than protons or fewer electrons than protons.
+An ion is an atom that has more electrons than protons or fewer electrons than protons.
 The ion will have an electrical charge.
 If a hydrogen atom loses it's electron, it will have a charge of plus one.
 When table salt (sodium chloride) is dissolved in water it separates into sodium ions with a plus one charge and chloride ions with a minus one charge.

 Nuclear fission is the process of splitting the nucleus of an atom.
 The strongest force in the universe is the force that holds the particles of the nucleus of an atom together.
 In the process of splitting an atomic nucleus, some of this force is released as energy.
 A fissile isotope of an atom is one that can be split by fission.
 There are only a few isotopes that can be split.
-The common fissile isotopes are uranium 235, uranium 233, thorium 232, and plutonium 239.
+The common fissile isotopes are uranium U{235} , uranium U{235} , thorium T{232} , and plutonium